AhmedRezk95/CI-CD-JenkinsDeployOnGKE/README.md

 # CI_CD_GKE_DEPLOY
-GCP hands-on using Terraform
+CI/CD Project to deploy an application using Jenkins inside GKE Cluster

 ## Introduction
-Build an application refer to [LINK](https://github.com/atefhares/DevOps-Challenge-Demo-Code) on GCP architecture using the following:
+Building an application using Jenkins pipeline on GCP Google Kubernetes Engine [GKE](https://cloud.google.com/kubernetes-engine) using the following:

+* Build a google cloud architecture for appling this jenkins and  on private GCP GKE Cluster using terraform
+* Create Jenkins Dockerfile with docker and kubectl installed and upload it to dockerhub registery
+* Setup a Jenkins Deployment inside GKE cluster and set the requirements in order to make jenkins build deployments inside the GKE Cluster
 * Build a Dockerfile for the application and upload it to GCP container registery service
-* Build a google cloud architecture for appling this application on private GCP GKE Cluster
-* Deploy the application using Kubernetes deployment and services
+* Deploy the application using Kubernetes deployment and services inside Jenkinsfile build

 ## Architecture
 ![Untitled-2022-07-26-2255](https://user-images.githubusercontent.com/30655799/181225755-0e36d4d3-3c1f-46b7-9097-4c13aac53f80.png)